romainbianchi/AI_Tools/README.md

+# AI Tools

+This project is an application to allow to introduce artificiall intelligence and decision tree interactively with a Thymio robot.

+It is based on an application 'ThymioIA' provided by Mobsya: https://github.com/Mobsya/ThymioIA.git

+The following is the original Readme for the ThymioIA application and describes the steps required for the installation.

+"
 # ThymioIA React Application

 This project is a React application that integrates with TensorFlow.js and Thymio robots for interactive AI learning and control.
 It uses Vite as a build tool for a fast development experience.